sidart/bizdom/_posts/2021-09-06-the-magical-mineral.md

 date: '2021-09-06 22:19:25'
 image: https://res.cloudinary.com/thebizdom-in/image/upload/v1631897416/diamond_hheybr.png
 subtitle: Diamond is a precious gemstone that has been prized for thousands of years.
+description: '" Diamond " is a recent loanword that replaces the earlier traditional term " adamantine ."'
 ---

 A diamond is a solid form of the element carbon with its atoms arranged in a rigid crystalline structure, forming one of the hardest substances known.
 A diamond is a pure crystal of carbon with no skeletons, no imperfections.
 But there something more intresting about it.